 Volunteer Management System – CCAR developed their Volunteer Management System based on the way hospitals utilize volunteers.
 Volunteers are seen as members of a team that are allowed to contribute in ways that not only help an agency meet staffing needs, but help the individual in their own journey while building recovery capital.

 OnSite Training and Technical Assistance – CCAR is willing to host visitors to one of our sites, or CCAR Staff can come to you, for technical assistance, training, or customized presentations about Recovery, Phil’s Hike of the AT and more.

 For more information on these services, please email email@example.com or call 860.218.9553.

 We have a great selection of Books and DVDs all about Recovery at our Recovery Store.

+SOLD OUT!
 Slaying the Dragon – New Edition – Bill White

 The product of more than 35 years of research, the Second Edition of Slaying the Dragon is the remarkable story of America’s personal and institutional responses to alcoholism and other addictions.
 It is the story of mutual aid societies spanning Native American recovery circles, the Washingtonians, the Ribbon Reform Clubs, Twelve Step Fellowships and more recent secular and religious mutual aid alternatives.
 It is a story of addiction treatment institutions from the inebriate asylums through rise of modern addiction treatment.
 It is also the story of the rise of a new addiction recovery advocacy movement that promises to transform the future of addiction treatment and recovery in the United States and beyond.
 Author William White provides a sweeping and engaging history of one of America’s most enduring problems and the profession and social institutions that have sought solutions to it.